How to Create a Successful E-commerce Business Plan

 Bringing It All Together

-Once you’ve pulled together these elements, you have a working draft of an e-commerce business plan.
-Remember, a business plan is not static; it’s a living document.
-As market conditions change and your business evolves, be ready to tweak and adapt your plan accordingly.
+Once you’ve gathered these elements, you have a working draft of an e-commerce business plan.
+Remember, a business plan is not static; it’s a alive document.
+As market conditions change & your business evolves, be ready to tweak & adapt your plan accordingly.

 Further Reading to Sharpen Your Skills